 Things are probably starting to settle down this month.
-The visitors have stopped, your body is returning to normal and your baby is likely to be more settled and more predictable.
+The visitors have stopped, your body is recovering from birth and your baby is hopefully a bit more settled and more predictable.

 By the end of the third month many babies are having longer stretches of sleep overnight–perhaps six hours straight or more.
 At this age your baby will probably need about 10 hours of sleep overnight (with feeds every 4-6 hours) and about five hours of sleep during the day.

 For your own peace of mind, don’t be tempted to compare your baby to others.
 All babies are different and all progress differently.

 The important thing is to not compare–you’ll only put unnecessary pressure on yourself, and your baby, to live up to unrealistic expectations.